michaelpaulkorthals/pyenv-virtualenv-windows/src/pyenv-virtualenv-windows/docs/README.md

   * tests\
     * Folder for scrips to automate testing the package (empty, not used).
   * README.md
     * Short instruction to install and use the plugin.
-Published on GitHub.
+Published on GitHub only.
   * PYPI_README.md
     * Tiny fragment of information on PyPI, just to direct the user to read README.md on GitHub or to download and study the Doxygen Industry Standard documentation.
   * LICENSE
     * Symlink to the license document in the plugin root folder.
+  * MANIFEST.in
+    * File to configure, e.g., to exclude files from the package or to include files and folders into the Python package.
   * pyproject.toml
     * PyPI package configuration file.
   * .gitignore